-Before submission, candidates must first ensure their thesis meets the following criteria:
+The submission deadline is 31 March 2024.
+Candidates must ensure their thesis meets the following criteria:

-- The thesis should relate to the year’s announced topic;
+- The thesis should relate to the EAC’s mission and objectives;

 - The thesis is written in English;

 - The thesis has been awarded a mark of 8/10 or more (or equivalent, e.g., 16/20 or more, or an ‘A’);

 - The thesis is from the 2019–20, 2020–21, 2021–22, or 2022–23 academic year.

 The following criteria are used to assess submitted theses, the weight of each in percentages: originality and innovation (20%); technical quality (30%); composition (10%); potential for contributing to the stimulation of scholarly (e.g. theoretical, methodological, etc.) perspectives regarding the Award theme (20%); potential for contributing to the stimulation of practical engagement by policy, industry and/or civil society actors with the Award theme (20%).